Relationship Problems & Marriage Counseling

 The way you break a bad habit and establish a better one is to start doing something new and keep doing it even though it feels awkward or foreign.
 If you keep doing it even if you don’t think or feel it yet, just like with the child’s apology, the new behavior will eventually become more comfortable and automatic.

-My job is to help you take a time-out from the specific problem that brings you to me, step back, and take stock of the bigger picture of your relationship.
+Our job is to help you take a time-out from the specific problem that brings you to us, step back, and take stock of the bigger picture of your relationship.
 And as you have already guessed, once we get an idea of the big picture and what you want it to be, we will start focusing on changing behavior.

 - Communication Skills